MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-sync-ad-service.md

     - To start the run profile, click **OK**.

-#### Configuring attribute flow precedence
+#### Configure attribute flow precedence

-During the initialization of the MIM connector, the configured synchronization rules have been brought into the metaverse.
+During the initialization of the MIM connector, the configured synchronization rules were brought into the metaverse.

 Adjust the attribute flow precedence for the attributes contributed by this connector to ensure that attributes already in AD can flow into the metaverse and later also into the MIM Service database.

-### Initializing the ADMA
+### Initialize the ADMA

 To initialize the Active Directory connector, you need to run a full import and a full synchronization on it.
-The full import is required to bring the existing objects from AD into the connector space.
-The full synchronization is required because the synchronization rules have changed by projecting the new synchronization rules from the MIM connector space into the metaverse.
-You'll
+The full import brings the existing objects from AD into the connector space.
+The full synchronization updates the synchronization rules to match those of the MIM connector.

-    -   Full Import

-    -   Full Synchronization

 1. Open the Synchronization Service Manager and in the **Tools** menu, click **Management Agents**.